resthub/resthub.org/backbone-stack.rst

 Directories and filename conventions
 ------------------------------------

-Here is the typical RESThub Backbone.js stack based application directories and filename layout :
+Here is the typical RESThub Backbone.js stack based application directories and filename layout:

 .. code-block:: text